-Procedures widely available in Malaysia are ovulation induction with timed intercourse (TIC), superovulation with intrauterine insemination (IUI), in vitro fertilization (IVF), intracytoplasmic sperm injection (ICSI), assisted hatching (AH), blastocyst transfer (BL) and embryo and sperm cryopreservation.
-Other treatments include sperm and egg donation (a service available only to non Muslims) gamete intra fallopian transfer (GIFT), zygote intra fallopian transfer (ZIFT) and frozen embryo transfers (FET).
+Procedures widely available in Malaysia are ovulation induction with timed intercourse (TIC), ovulation with intrauterine insemination (IUI), in vitro fertilization (IVF), intracytoplasmic sperm injection (ICSI), assisted hatching (AH), blastocyst transfer (BT) and embryo and sperm cryopreservation.
+Other treatments include sperm and egg donation (a service available only to non-Muslims) gamete intra fallopian transfer (GIFT), zygote intra fallopian transfer (ZIFT) and frozen embryo transfers (FET).

 Ticking The Right Boxes